-The oldest in record was a female mallard called Desi, owned by Ingrid Raphael from Maidenhead, Berkshire, United Kingdom.
+The oldest on record is a female mallard called Desi, owned by Ingrid Raphael from Maidenhead, Berkshire, United Kingdom.
 Desi lived 20 years 3 months and 6 days before her death in August 2002.
-The average white duck lifespan is about 5 to 10 years.
+The average white duck’s lifespan is about 5 to 10 years.

 Do Ducks Make Good House Pets?

 Ducks can make good house pets, especially if hand raised.
 They’re cheerful creatures who love spending time dipping their bills in water and searching for goodies.
 They are quite messy and need access to water…so it’s a pretty big commitment to have an indoor duck.

 If you decide to try it, make sure you use a chicken diaper.
 Ducks (like other bird breeds) don’t have bladders, so they poop everywhere.
 So, you’ll need a plan!
 Ducks also molt, so you’ll need to figure out how you’ll deal with all those feathers.